harangn/a11y-alt-check/README.md

 The heading levels correspond to the following:
 1. Page title and URL.
 The URL is an active link to the page.
-2. Result of typo in alt text or missing/empty alt text.
+2. Alt text issue (typos or empty/missing).
+Plain text under this heading contains the full alt text.
 3. Image source attribute value.
 Plain text under this heading contains the full text of the img tag.

 #### Text File Output